REOPENING FREQUENTLY ASKED QUESTIONS:

 BRANCH FACILITIES & OPERATIONS

 We are excited to serve our community once more, but we are committed to opening safely for both our staff and members.
 To do this best, we have decided to open the branches in a phased approach.
-After first opening the David D. Hunting YMCA location, we will reopen our additional branch facilities the following Monday, July 6.
+After first opening the David D. Hunting YMCA location on Thursday, September 10, 2020, we will reopen our additional branch facilities the following Monday, September 14.
 We choose to open the David D. Hunting YMCA location first because of its central location, capacity size, and so that we could easily implement and test safety protocols.
 As always, members may utilize their Y membership at any location, so please visit our David D. Hunting YMCA branch until your branch location reopens.

-We are still open to children, as we continue to serve families and children in our child care centers, school-age care locations and summer day camps, but as we continue to focus on the safety of our community, we will be limiting our first phase of branch offerings to individual activities only.
+We are still open to children, as we continue to serve families and children in our child care centers and school-age care locations, but as we continue to focus on the safety of our community, we will be limiting our first phase of branch offerings to individual activities only.
 We are working hard to play our part in limiting group size and encouraging social distancing.

 We will do our very best to get you checking in as quickly as possible.
 However, in order to comply with state guided capacity restrictions, we have implemented designated entry and exit doors to help manage capacity.
 Additionally, because of the physicality of working out, we have added the additional element of health checks to ensure members that do enter our facility are not showing any signs or symptoms, so that we can help to keep everyone safe and healthy.
 We may at times need to limit the number of people inside the facility in certain areas.
 We apologize in advance for any inconvenience this may cause and appreciate your patience and understanding.